Changes in high temperature extremes

 How are the temperature indices defined?

 The “Warm Days” index (TX90p) measures the number of days where the maximum temperature (Tx) exceeds a threshold set by the 90th percentile value (that level which the hottest 10% of days exceed).
 This threshold is set using a reference period (1961-90).
-The “Warm Spell” (WSDI) counts runs of days (at least 6) which exceed the 90th percentile value and measures the longest of these.
-And, finally, the “Hottest Day” (TXx) is the simplest, the warmest maximum temperature reached within a year.
+The “Hottest Day” (TXx) is the simplest, the warmest maximum temperature reached within a year.
+Finally, the cooling degree days index (CDDcold18) cumulatively sums up the difference between the average temperature (TM) and 18°C for each day in a year, as a measure of the energy demand needed to cool a building.

 Why have extreme temperatures changed?